Now is the perfect time for a bit of closet cleaning and a wardrobe refresh! Here are 17 things to get rid of as you clean out your closet.

 We’ve all been there.
 From the ambitious plan to make a knitted beanie to the box of jewelry-making supplies.
 Know thyself.
 If thyself won’t in a million years actually complete said project, think about paying someone else to do it or remove it from the premises.

 If you have work clothes that desperately need a trip to the tailor, yet you can’t get yourself there, please donate them to Dress For Success.
-This global non-profit promotes the economic independence of women by providing professional attire… your pants will fit someone else beautifully.
+This global non-profit promotes women’s economic independence by providing professional attire… your pants will fit someone else beautifully.
 Tailor not required.

 Be honest, what’s the state of your bra?
 How about your, ahem, panties?
 And, heaven forbid, if you don’t sleep alone, what message does your nightie convey?
 That you’re still stuck in junior high and sleep in a ratty t-shirt?
-Please no… go here (my new FAVE shopping site) and get some beautiful things to feature your features.
-Their Instagram alone will inspire you to womanly wonderfulness!
+Please stop… and get some beautiful new things to feature your features.

 This is my BIGGEST pet peeve.
 Your dry cleaner is not in existence to supply you with hangers.
 They clean your clothes and return them to you on the cheapest mechanism possible… a wire hanger.
 Wood hangers, while attractive, are bulky.
 My preference is the slim Joy Mangano velvet hangers which are both space-saving and gentle on your clothes.
 A worthy investment.